 Figure 19.
-Marine survival of wild coho salmon in the SF Skykomish River, ocean entry year 1998 to 2017.
-Black solid line are the observed marine survivals.
-Blue dashed line are the marine survivals estimated by leave-one-out (jackknife) cross validation.
-Solid blue point is the forecasted marine survival (±90% C.I) for the 2018 ocean entry year (2019 return year).
+Marine survival of wild coho salmon in the SF Skykomish River, ocean entry years 1998 to 2019 (excluding 2007 and 2015 for which no local chlorophyll data were available to develop the predictive model).
+Black solid line shows observed marine survival.
+Blue dashed line shows marine survival estimated by leave-one-out (jackknife) cross validation.
+Solid blue point is the forecasted marine survival (±90% C.I) for the 2019 ocean entry year (2020 return year).